apache/flink-cdc/docs/content/docs/connectors/legacy-flink-cdc-sources/tutorials/build-streaming-etl-tutorial.md

 under the License.
 -->

-# Streaming ETL for MySQL and PostgreSQL with Flink CDC
+# Building a Streaming ETL with Flink CDC

 This tutorial is to show how to quickly build streaming ETL for MySQL and Postgres with Flink CDC.